State Pattern - Managing Character States

 Implementation Step 1: Interface

-namespace Chapter.State { /// The state interface that all concrete states implement public interface IBikeState { // Handle the state behavior // Takes BikeController to access properties void Handle(BikeController controller); } }
+/// The state interface public interface IBikeState { // Handle state behavior void Handle(BikeController controller); }

 Implementation Step 2: Context